zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

     ![](images/7-setup.png)

-9. Verify that the configuration files have been generated
+9. Verify that the configuration files have been generated.

     ```
     <copy>ls /app/data/conf/</copy>